A dog and his human hiking in the mountains of Colorado.

 Know Your Dog

-For most dogs, hiking in the mountains is an enjoyable activity that is well-tolerated, provided they are properly trained and acclimated.
-Some dogs, however, are predisposed to having problems and require additional attention:
+For most dogs, hiking in the mountains is an enjoyable activity that is well-tolerated.
+However, some breeds are predisposed to having problems and require additional attention:

-• Dogs with a heart condition or heart murmur, regardless of breed, should NOT be taken on hikes above 8,000 feet, as they are at a much higher risk for having a serious, life-threatening problem at higher elevations.
+Dogs with a heart condition or heart murmur, regardless of breed, SHOULD NOT be taken on hikes above 8,000 feet.
+They are at a much higher risk for having a serious, life-threatening problem at higher elevations.

-• Dogs that are overweight or have had a sedentary lifestyle will need to be trained gradually over a period of weeks on flat terrain.
-Start out on short walks out and back (30 minutes or less), and increase the distance and time as your dog adapts and is able to tolerate longer excursions.
+Overweight and sedentary dogs will need to be trained gradually over a period of weeks.
+Starting out on flat terrain, do short walks out and back (30 minutes or less).
+Increase the distance and time as your dog adapts.
 Introduce uphill terrain in the same way.

 We’re Here to Help